 - The fixed and modelled inputs are the inputs, assumptions and scenarios published in the Inputs, Assumptions and Scenarios Report (IASR).
-These are influenced by earlier engineering assessments used to describe the existing capability of the National Electricity Market (NEM) and to develop a set of network and non-network expansion options. - The capacity outlook model (Section 2) uses all the available inputs to develop projected generation expansion, transmission expansion, generation retirement, and dispatch outcomes, in each of the ISP scenarios.
-The aim when doing so is to minimise capital expenditure and operational costs over the long-term outlook while achieving the objectives (social, political, and economic) within each scenario. - The time-sequential model (Section 3) then optimises electricity dispatch for every hourly or half-hourly interval.
-In so doing, it validates the outcomes of the capacity outlook model, and feeds information back into it.
-The model is intended to reflect participant behaviour hour-by-hour, including generation outages, to reveal performance metrics for both generation and transmission. - The engineering assessment (Section 4) tests the capability outlook and time-sequential outcomes against the technical requirements for the power system (security, strength, inertia) as well as assessing future marginal loss factors (MLFs) to inform new grid connections.
-These assessments feed back into the two models to continually refine outcomes.
+These are influenced by earlier power system assessments used to describe the existing capability of the National Electricity Market (NEM) and to develop a set of network and non-network development options. - The capacity outlook model (Section 2) uses all the available inputs to develop projected generation, transmission, distribution to increase opportunities for distributed resources, generation retirement, and dispatch outcomes in each of the ISP scenarios.
+The aim when doing so is to minimise capital expenditure and operational costs over the longtermlong-term outlook while achieving the objectives (social, political, and economic) within each scenario. - The time-sequential model (Section 3) then optimises electricity dispatch for every hourly or half-hourly interval.
+In so doing, it validates the outcomes of the capacity outlook model and feeds information back into it.

+The model is intended to reflect participant behaviour hour-by-hour, including generation outages, to reveal performance metrics for both generation and transmission.

+- The gas supply development model (Section 4) identifies gas infrastructure limitations and gas development projections to be used in the capacity outlook and time-sequential models. - The power system assessment (Section 5) tests the capability outlook and time-sequential outcomes against the technical requirements for the power system (power system limits and constraints, security, strength, inertia) as well as assessing future marginal loss factors (MLFs) to inform new grid connections.
+These assessments feed back into the two models to continually refine outcomes. - Finally, the cost-benefit analyses (Section 6) test each individual scenario and development plan considered by the ISP to determine the ODP and test its robustness.